Day Theming: How to Give Every Day a Single Focus

 Based on Leroy, S. (2009)

-Sophie Leroy, a professor at the University of Washington, coined the term “attention residue” in her 2009 research — she found that when people switch tasks, especially when the first task is unfinished, part of their attention stays behind on the previous work [3].
-That residue reduces performance on the next task.
 Day theming reduces attention residue by keeping all tasks within the same cognitive category for the full workday.
-When your morning meeting, afternoon deep work, and late-day emails all orbit the same theme, your brain doesn’t have to keep reloading different mental models.
+When your morning meeting, afternoon deep work, and late-day emails all orbit the same theme, your brain does not have to keep reloading different mental models.
+In the language of John Sweller’s cognitive load theory, fewer mental switches mean working memory spends less effort on transitions and more on the work itself [7].

-Day theming vs. time blocking — what is the real difference?
+Day theming vs. time blocking: what is the real difference?

 FeatureDay ThemingTime BlockingTask Batching